 Symptoms of Anxiety Disorder

-Individuals may experience intrusive thoughts or catastrophic thinking patterns, leading to avoidance behaviors and social withdrawal.
-In autistic individuals, anxiety symptoms may manifest differently, often intertwined with sensory sensitivities, repetitive behaviors, and difficulties expressing emotions.
+Individuals may experience intrusive thoughts or catastrophic thinking patterns, leading to avoidance behaviours and social withdrawal.
+In autistic individuals, anxiety symptoms may manifest differently, often intertwined with sensory sensitivities, repetitive behaviours, and difficulties expressing emotions.

 Heightened vigilance and hypervigilance in response to perceived threats are hallmark features of anxiety in individuals with autism.